Pylons/pyramid/docs/narr/views.rst

 developers to convert arbitrary exceptions to responses.

-To register a view that should be called whenever a particular exception is raised from with :mod:`pyramid` view code, use the exception class or one of its superclasses as the ``context`` of a view configuration which points at a view callable you'd like to generate a response.
+To register a view that should be called whenever a particular exception is raised from with :app:`Pyramid` view code, use the exception class or one of its superclasses as the ``context`` of a view configuration which points at a view callable you'd like to generate a response.